We hope this FAQ answers any questions you have. However, If you can’t find what you’re looking for please Contact us.

 We ask that tutors are 21 or finished their second year of university before they apply to us.

-A: We require all tutors on our books to have a DBS certificate dated within the past 12 months or to be on the DBS update service.
+A: We require all tutors on our books to have an Enhanced DBS certificate dated within the past 12 months or to be on the DBS Update Service.

 A: We cater for all ages from primary school right the way through to adults.